 Playing style and equipment

 Early in his career, Djokovic used a Wilson racquet but changed the company to Head after his 2008 Australian Open win.
-Since then, the Serbian star has stuck to 'Head' and is now currently using Head PT113B model.
+Since then, the Serbian star has stuck to 'Head' and is now currently using?the Head Speed Pro 2022 model.

-Djokovic clinched his record-extending 9th title at the 2021 Australian Open.
-His closest rival is Roger Federer, who has six Australian Open titles to his name.
+Djokovic clinched his record-extending 10th title at the 2023 Australian Open after missing it in 2022.
+His closest rival in this record is Roger Federer in the Open Era and Roy Emerson in the Amateur Era.
+Both have six Australian Open titles to their name.

 Off the court - Novak Djokovic Foundation and Charity Work